BZoennchen/supercollider-book/_sources/chapters/preamble/technology-and-art.md

 >We might be in a collective state of existential crisis, but we are to busy to notice it.

-The prevailing Zeitgeist today is technological.
+The prevailing zeitgeist today is technological.
-This means that while contemporary societies may critique the application of technology, they rarely question the essence of technology itself.
+By this, I mean that while contemporary societies may critique the application of technology, they rarely question its essence.
-The assumption is that humans still wield control over technology and can, therefore, dictate whether it is used for beneficial or harmful purposes.
+The assumption is that humans maintain control over technology and can therefore determine whether it is used for beneficial or harmful purposes.
+For instance, the *European Commission* states in their white paper:

+>Like any technology, AI brings opportunities and risks.

-This understanding of technology as a neutral entity is inherently humanistic; we perceive it as something distinct from us, something we can command and control precisely.
+This perception of technology as a neutral entity is inherently *modern*; we view it as something distinct from us, something we can command and control precisely.
-From a subject-object viewpoint, technology is, by definition, non-human.
-It can be harnessed for good or evil, for the ugly or the beautiful, and it's our prerogative to decide its usage.
+From a *subject-object* viewpoint, technology is, by definition, non-human.
+It can be harnessed for good or evil, for the ugly or the beautiful, and it's our prerogative to dictate its usage.

-However, this perspective is increasingly being contested by advancements in *artificial intelligence*, particularly in the field of machine learning.
-The line between controlling and being controlled is becoming increasingly blurred.

 >[...] there is an idea that technology is in its essence something human beings have under their control.
 In my opinion, that is not possible.
 Technology is in its essence something that human beings cannot master of their own accord. -- Heidegger

-Technology is neither inherently progressive nor repressive.
+This *modern* perspective is challenged by *postmodern* and *posthuman* views on technology.
+With advancements in artificial intelligence, especially in the field of machine learning, the question about our place within a technological society looms large.

+The *mind-body dualism*, leading to the *object-subject distinction*, might be a reasonable theory to base a modern society on, but due to overwhelming evidence, it no longer holds up.
+Body, mind, technology, and other systems are deeply interconnected.
+While only minds/bodies can think, different bodies are coupled via language.
+While machines compute, they are now able to participate in this communication.

-We must reimagine technology as something akin to nature, not strictly separate from us.
+Viewed as an instrumental tool, technology is not strictly separate from us but is coupled with our bodies.
-It serves as an extension of the human body and mind insofar as it influences our *mode of being*.
+It serves as an extension of our psychic and physical systems, influencing our mode of being.
-Technology shapes our means of communication and our material realities; it expands realms of possibilities but, simultaneously, shuts out pre-existing lifestyles.
+Technology shapes our means of communication and our material realities; it expands realms of possibilities, but simultaneously, extinguishes pre-existing lifestyles.

-For instance, the advent of cars transformed the planning and construction of cities, subsequently making car ownership mandatory in many regions.
+For instance, the advent of cars transformed city planning and construction, subsequently making car ownership a necessity in many regions.
-Email revolutionized workplace communication ethics, mandating interaction with emails.
+Email revolutionized workplace communication ethics, making interaction with emails obligatory.
-I consider it a privilege that my generation was among the last to grow up in an internet-free world.
+I consider it a privilege that my generation was among the last to grow up in a world free of the internet.
-Today's children face a barrage of distracting spectacles.
-Their desires and attention are funneled into the profit-driven abyss.
+Today's children face a barrage of constant distractions.
+Their desires and attention are funneled into a profit-driven abyss.

-Once well-established, technology assumes a dictatorial role, guiding our modes of communication.
+Once well-established, technology assumes a commanding role, guiding our modes of communication.
-It influences our everyday life, and if we aim to participate in society, there's no avoiding it.
+It influences our everyday life, and if we aim to participate in society, there's no way to avoid it.
 We inhabit an age of disruption, where technology evolves so swiftly that it eludes thorough analysis.
-Everyday people are preoccupied, constantly striving to keep up with an endless stream of news feeds vying for their attention.
+People are kept busy, constantly striving to keep up with an endless stream of news feeds competing for their attention.
 It becomes challenging to apply any narrative to their experiences.
 They can't fully comprehend what's happening; they merely move through their day, moment by moment.
-It's a disorientating state to exist in.
+It's a disorienting state of existence.
 Time slips away without deep satisfaction; another day sacrificed to Instagram.

-The danger lies in never ceasing to hustle.
+The danger lies in the incessant hustle.
-We need spaces that facilitate our **real** engagement with technology!
+We need spaces that foster our real engagement with technology!
-It's essential to understand how it influences us, how it transforms us, how it can aid us, and how it might harm us.
+It's crucial to understand how it influences us, how it transforms us, how it can aid us, and how it might harm us.
+Moreover, in a humane society, people should have the power to decide how and if technological progress should continue.

+Following Martin Heidegger's perspective, this is no longer the case.
-Following Martin Heidegger, we should draw two distinctions: there are the tools and techniques of modern science, along with all the gadgets created to enhance human comfort, which he refers to as mere technology, and there is the essence of technology, i.e., the structure of the technological world and our way of existing within this world.
+He distinguishes two aspects: the tools and techniques of modern science, along with all the devices created to enhance human comfort, which he refers to as *mere technology*, and the *essence of technology*, i.e., the structure of the technological world and our *mode of existence* within it.
-Heidegger argues that if we solely focus on acquiring a more sophisticated understanding of mere technology—mastering tools, instruments, and techniques, even those that indisputably improve our living standards—without understanding the essence of technology, our knowledge will not liberate us but further enslave us.
+Heidegger argues that if we focus solely on acquiring a more sophisticated understanding of mere technology -- mastering tools, instruments, and techniques, even those that indisputably improve our living standards -- without understanding the *essence of technology*, our knowledge will not liberate us but further entrap us.

-At this point, I must acknowledge that Heidegger was a Nazi, a fact that should be mentioned when discussing his work.
+It's important to acknowledge at this juncture that Heidegger was a Nazi, a fact that needs to be underscored when discussing his work.
-Furthermore, it's crucial to examine his philosophy in light of his adherence to Nazism.
+Furthermore, it's critical to scrutinize his philosophy in the context of his affiliation with Nazism.

 >How is it that such a brilliant mind was taken in by the Nazis?
 How could Heidegger be so socially irresponsible?
 It is the